 This project took about thirty minutes to complete and is really simple.
-The creativity and elegance of this top comes from how you decide to wrap and style it.
-There have been lots of convertible wrap tops lately, but I created this project in a way that mirrors some of the YouTube tutorials so you won’t have to recreate your own draping styles.
+The creativity and elegance of this top comes from how you decide to wrap and style it in different ways.
+There have been lots of convertible wrap tops and infinity wraps lately, but I created this project in a way that mirrors some of the YouTube tutorials so you won’t have to recreate your own draping styles for a perfect fit.

 My supply lists are now shoppable for your convenience!
 Just click any aff. link below to get everything you need to complete this tutorial.

 - Sewing Machine – This one is ON SALE!

 - 2 Yards of Stretch Jersey Fabric

 - Matching Thread